zhangxuelincode/MAM/demo_MAM/Readme.md

-# Reproduction of the submitted paper "Meta Additive Model for Auto Weighting and Sparse Approximation"
+# Reproduction of the submitted paper "Meta Additive Model: Learning Theory Analysis and Applications"